JMGoldsmith/replication-tutorial/tutorial/01-vagrant-raft/part-01-vagrant.md

 export HOSTIP=$(hostname -I | cut -d' ' -f2)
 ```

 This will install the most recent version of Vault enterprise.
-If you need to change the version, ADD HOW TO HERE.....
+If you need to change the version, simply add an `=` to the end of the install binary, like `vault-enterprise=1.8.1+ent`.
 It will also install the tools `tree` and `jq`.
-You can install other items as needed.
+You can install other items as needed by adding them to the script.

 ### Setting up the Vault configuration file